mingzhe-zhang/mingzhe-zhang.github.io/_pages/about.md

 ## Updates

++ [2022-10-18] Our paper "TensorFHE: Achieving Practical Computation on Encrypted Data Using GPGPU" and "Poseidon: Practical Homomorphic Encryption Accelerator" have been accepted by HPCA 2023.
+Congrats to all!
 + [2022-08-23] Our collaborative paper "Enhancing GPU Performance via Neighboring Directory Table Based Inter-TLB Sharing" has been accepted by ICCD 2022.
 Congrats to all!
 + [2022-05-06] I will serve as the ERC member of HPCA 2023.
 + [2022-04-10] I will serve as the Program Committee member of ICCD 2022.